tannerdolby/tannerdolby.com/src/writing/using-index-files-in-sass.md

 }
 ```

-If you only had a few mixins or files to import, this implementation wouldn't be that bad.
-But if the `mixins` directory had 30-40 or more [partial files](https://sass-lang.com/documentation/at-rules/use#partials), then writing each `@import` line-by-line would start to be overwhelming in large codebases.
+If you only had a few mixins or files to import, this implementation wouldn't be that all bad.
+But if the `mixins` directory had 50 or more [partial files](https://sass-lang.com/documentation/at-rules/use#partials), then writing each `@import` line-by-line would start to be overwhelming in large codebases.

 <h3 class="post-heading">The power of @use at-rules</h3>

 With the introduction of `@use` at-rules, we have the ability to use [index files](https://sass-lang.com/documentation/at-rules/use#index-files).
 Using these index files allow us to use [`@forward`](https://sass-lang.com/documentation/at-rules/forward) rules in a `_index.scss` file so that when we load the URL of the directory `./mixins/`, all of the partial files will be loaded with it.
 Giving us access to an entire directory of sass files with a single `@use` at-rule.
+Below is an example of using `@forward` to load stylesheets inside an index file.

 {% filename "./mixins/_index.scss" %}